Free Walking Tour Berlin

 Anne Frank: A Brief Overview

-Anne Frank was a Jewish girl who went into hiding with her family during World War II to escape Nazi persecution.
-While in hiding, Anne wrote a diary where she documented her thoughts, dreams, and fears.
-Tragically, Anne Frank and her family were eventually discovered, arrested, and sent to concentration camps.
-Anne died at the age of 15 in Bergen-Belsen concentration camp, but her diary survived and later became one of the most widely read and translated books in the world.
+Anne Frank was a young Jewish girl who with her entire family had to hide themselves to escape from the terror of second world war.
+Anne kept a diary during the time in the hiding place where she noted her feelings, dreams, and even fears.
+Sadly, Anne Frank and her family were deported, identified and sent to concentration camps.
+Anne died a painful death when she was only fifteen at Bergen-Belsen concentration camp but her diary went on to become the second most read book in the world after the Holy Bible.

 The Anne Frank Zentrum: A Place of Remembrance